Imagine being put to death for the crime of your child's unhappiness.

 "Without doubt, one of the best sci-fi novels I've read this year."
 Readers' Favorite "A heartfelt novel ... a welcome twist of convention" The Booklife Prize "Exploratory, frightening scenarios... followed by a curveball epilogue... satisfaction is a matter of the soul’s survival."
 Foreword Reviews “A gem of a novel.”
 The Wishing Shelf “A touching, deceptively deep novel for anyone who ever loved.”
 Bookmuse "A refreshing dystopia that captivates and charms."
 Stephen Oram, author of Eating Robots “Icasia is one of those beautifully crafted characters that we can see the best of ourselves in.”
 Monkey Review “I have not been so comforted by a novel for a long time.”
 K. Parsey, writer “This novel is indeed a rare bird.”
 Jean Gill, author of the Natural Forces series |

-Jessica Bell is an award-winning author/poet, writing/publishing coach, graphic designer, and singer-songwriter who was born in Melbourne, Australia.
+Jessica Bell is a multi-award-winning author/poet and singer-songwriter who was born in Melbourne, Australia.

 All it took was one secret drink at fifteen for Jessica Bell to binge-drink herself into oblivion for the next ten years.